Research news

 Soon afterwards, I established a partnership with the leading UK eating-disorders charity, Beat, to start to explore the connections between fiction-reading and mental health empirically.
 We ran an online survey that attracted nearly 900 respondents.
 Their thoughtful, detailed responses generated four publications:

-2. an argument for the wider importance of taking fiction-reading seriously in mental-health research, in Medical Humanities [download: Fiction-reading-for-good-or-ill_eating-disorders-interpretation-and-creative-bibliotherapy-research_Troscianko-2018]
+- an argument for the wider importance of taking fiction-reading seriously in mental-health research, in Medical Humanities [paywall-protected journal record here, or download: Fiction-reading-for-good-or-ill_eating-disorders-interpretation-and-creative-bibliotherapy-research_Troscianko-2018]

 Current work

 More recently, I’ve been building on these activities with other empirical projects designed to pin down the cause-and-effect relationships between different kinds of reading and helpful or harmful effects on mental health, with collaborators Rocío Riestra Camacho and James Carney.
-I’ve also started work on a book project with Paul Jenkins, provisionally entitled Full Recovery, Remission, or Something Else: Eating Disorders and Beyond.
+I’m also advising on Rocío’s current project investigating the relationships between narrative reading/viewing and social anxiety.